 Rev. Monica Weber earned a Master of Divinity from Vanderbilt Divinity School, receiving the John Olin Knott Award for scholarly writing in Biblical studies; she completed her pastoral studies at Trinity Lutheran Seminary, and earned a certificate in Spiritual Direction from Lutheran Theological Southern Seminary.
 Her experience as an ELCA pastor includes community garden ministry and administration of community feeding and shelter programs.
 A passionate believer in God’s grace for all people, she advocates for inclusivity and social justice; she’s also the proud mom of a son who shares her love of travel and immersion in world cultures.

-Prior to ordination, Pastor Monica served as a hospice chaplain for Adoration Health, after ministering to military veterans at Vanderbilt University VA Hospital.
+Prior to ordination, Pastor Monica served as a hospice chaplain for a hospice group in Nashville after ministering to military veterans at Vanderbilt University VA Hospital.
 She speaks several languages, and received a certificate in Hispanic Ministry training from Lutheran Seminary of the Southwest.

 Before answering God’s call to vocational ministry, Pastor Monica earned a degree in Radio-TV-Film from the University of Texas at Austin and worked in advertising and global marketing.
 She has written and published several books and contributed articles for national and regional magazines and newspapers.
 Her hobbies include weaving and spending time with her faithful rescue dog Misha.